Web Site Creative Team

 Our Web site has been created through the cooperation of the Research Team and a number of very talented people:

-• We especially would like to thank Dan Hinder, the genius behind our Web site, who, when asked to do the impossible, simply went away for a few days and made it happen!
-The list would be too long if we tried to describe all that he has accomplished, but the Web site is itself the proof of his achievements.
-His colleague Chris Smith is responsible for the layout design of our Web pages.
-Our editor, Matt Phillips, has worked extensively with Dan and Chris and is responsible for ensuring that our text is correct and as succinct and understandable as possible.
+• We especially would like to thank Dana Harris, the genius behind our Web site, who, when asked to do the impossible, simply went away for a few days and made it happen!
+The list would be too long if we tried to describe all that she has accomplished, but the Web site is itself the proof of her achievements.
+Her colleague Chris Smith is responsible for the layout design of our Web pages.
+Our editor, Matt Phillips, has worked extensively with Dana and Chris and is responsible for ensuring that our text is correct and as succinct and understandable as possible.

 • Randall Sargent and Chris Bartley, computer scientists at the Carnegie Mellon University CREATE Lab, were instrumental in developing GigaPan technology.
 They have been our primary contacts at the CREATE Lab and have helped us set up our GigaPan presentations on our Web site.
 We want to acknowledge all of their technical assistance and the fact that the CREATE Lab hosts our GigaPans.
 Without their continued support, it would be impossible for us to show such large interactive images on our Web site.
 Randy, Chris and the CREATE Lab continue to expand the horizons for GigaPan capabilities and adaptations to a wide array of scientific endeavors.
 We are extremely grateful for their talent and their help.